Wings30306/calling-mrs-christmas/README.md

 ### Content

-- The staff names and user stories were taken (and paraphrased) from the book "Calling Mrs Christmas" by Carole Matthews.
+- The staff names and success stories were taken (and paraphrased) from the book "Calling Mrs Christmas" by Carole Matthews.

 ### Media